-The market risk relating to banking activities encompasses the risk of loss on equity holdings on the one hand, and the interest rate and foreign exchange risks stemming from banking intermediation activities on the other hand.
+• market risk linked to banking activities encompassing the interest rate and foreign exchange risks stemming from banking intermediation activities.

 3. Operational risk

 Operational risk is the risk of incurring a loss due to inadequate or failed internal processes, or due to external events, whether deliberate, accidental or natural occurrences.
 Management of operational risk is based on an analysis of the 'cause-event-effect' chain.